Tight is a word I’m more than happy to associate with a good pair of skinny jeans.

 Especially if you’ve been trying in vain to improve your skin care routine, when your skin is feeling perpetually tight it can be downright infuriating.

-Thankfully, you’re not alone and there’s plenty of reasons why your skin is feeling tight – and easy fixes too.
+Thankfully, you’re not alone and there’s plenty of reasons why your skin could be feeling tight – each with easy fixes too.

 Your skin isn’t feeling tight for no reason.
 Unless you’ve recently had some sort of allergic reaction (in which case you should see a doctor), healthy skin should feel supple and relaxed.
 There are three distinct reasons for skin that’s feeling tight after cleansing or throughout the day.

-Reason #1: An improper routine that’s lacking oil
+Reason #1: Improper products & a routine that’s lacking oil

 This sebum is one of the components of our acid mantle – a pH-balanced barrier of sorts that keeps bacteria and other nasties out and moisture in.
 Not enough oil will cause tightness, as your skin loses water and pliability and starts literally stretching and tearing.
 Ouch.
 The next stage after repeated untreated tightness usually is dehydration and sensitivity – think redness, stinging and worse.